-An alcohol and depression treatment centre can help an individual with this kind of condition.
+Alcohol and depression treatment centres help individuals with this condition.
 This means that the dual diagnosis can be treated together.

-One of the most important symptoms of alcoholism is the continued pattern of substance use disorder, regardless of its negative effects on one's life.
+The most important symptom of alcoholism is the continued pattern of a substance use disorder, regardless of its negative effects.

-Family members and concerned friends will usually look for ways to help the individual through identification of their alcoholism and finding alcoholic rehabs for them.
+Family relatives and friends sought ways to help the individual through identification of the problem and finding a rehab clinic where treatment is being offered.

-Alcohol use disorder is characterised by the following symptoms:
+So, basically, this disorder is characterized by the following symptoms;

-- Heightened agitation if one is unable to take alcohol for whatever reason.
+Heightened agitation if unable to take alcohol for whatever reason.

-- Blackout sessions after indulging in alcohol, where the individual does not remember their behaviour or actions when they were intoxicated.
+Blackouts after indulging in alcohol, where the individual does not remember what unfolded while being intoxicated.

-- Ignorance of basic needs such as proper nutrition, hygiene, household cleanliness and other health related care procedures.
+Self-neglect and ignoring basic needs such as proper nutrition, good hygiene, household cleanliness and other health-related care procedures.

 Does Rehab Work for Depression?

-Yes.
-Rehab works for Depression.
-Depression is often used loosely by most people when they are in any sort of low mood, but the clinical description of depression is much more serious than that.
+Yes, of course.
+Rehab works fully well for depression.
+Depression is a term often used loosely to mean any sort of low mood, but the clinical description of depression is far more extensive.

-This is a condition that is characterized by extremely low moods that occur regularly, and they are accompanied by a loss of interest in normal activities as well as low self-esteem.
+It is a condition that is characterized by extremely low moods that occur often, and are accompanied by a loss of interest in several normal activities as well as low self-esteem.

-The individual suffering from depression is often classified as one suffering from a mental illness for the purpose of treatment.
+Depression is now classified as a mental illness for the purpose of treatment.

-A depressed person does not take good care of their health.
-Therefore, the rehab process puts plenty of emphasis on the individual’s thought process, decision-making, and emotions.
+A depressed person lacks self-care.
+Therefore, the rehab process emphasises more on the individual’s thought process, decision-making, and emotions.